sheezylion/Four-card-feature/README.md

 ## Project Overview

-We'll create a basic HTML and CSS card feature and use a GitHub Actions workflow to check for syntax errors whenever we push changes.
+We'll create a basic HTML card feature and use a GitHub Actions workflow to check for syntax errors whenever we push changes.
 The workflow will be defined in a .yml file inside the .github/workflows/ directory.

 ### Steps: